mca-sh/DPH-test/README.md

 <img src="images/DPH-test_perf-summary.png">

-<span style="color:#66ff66">Green</span>: MASH-FRET found the correct number of degenerated states and the correct transtion path
+Green: MASH-FRET found the correct number of degenerated states and the correct transtion path
 Orange: MASH-FRET found the correct number of degenerated states but the wrong transition path
 Red: MASH-FRET found the wrong number of degenerated states